boazbk/crypto/lec_12_lattices.md

-## Lattice based encryption - some history and significance.

 Lattice based public key encryption (and its cousins known as knapsack and coding based encryption) have almost as long a history as discrete logarithm and factoring based schemes.
 Already in 1976, right after the Diffie-Hellman key exchange was discovered (and before RSA), Ralph Merkle was working on building public key encryption from the